Skip to main content

 Main Ideas to Remember

-1. Start small (think Dixie cup under lightbulb or on a window sill).
+1. Start small (think Dixie cup under light bulb or on a window sill).

 2. You do not need to be a master gardener or know anything about gardening to begin.